 A lot of people don’t read anymore.
 Truthfully, I didn’t read much until my kids went to public school for a few years, and I had the time.
 Then I really started reading when we became a homeschool family because we do read aloud every day.

-So now I encourage everyone to read because a love for reading really is developed when we are children.
+Now I encourage everyone to read because love for reading really is developed when we are children.
 It helps grow kids’ imaginations, and I think it is important that our children still hang on to a few ‘old fashioned’ pass times.
 If you need reading suggestions, here is a great list.
 And don’t forget to check out your public library.

 You may be thinking I’m nuts here when I suggest allowing your children to play with bubbles indoors on a cold or rainy day.

 Still, I promise you, I’m not.
 Just put down a sheet on the floor and set-up a bubble station.
 Then your children can blow bubbles until their little hearts are content.
 You then just clean everything up and toss the sheet in the wash.

 Again, I’m speaking like a true homeschool mom here, but I love sensory bins.
 I had never heard of them until my youngest went to preschool.

 Then I realized how much he loved them so I incorporated them a lot into our school day.
 Your kids might love them too.
 This tutorial will help you and your kids create sensory bins.

 Again, you probably think I’m nuts, but if it is around apple season why not?
 If you want to do traditional bobbing for apples, then I say do it around snack time.
 You just put a bucket of water on a towel.

 Then allow your kids to bob for apples.
 When they get the apple, you can have different toppings set out for them that they can slice the apple and dip or cover it with different toppings.
 One example would be to slice the apple for your child, and then allow them to put peanut butter on it, drizzle it with some dark chocolate, and then put sprinkles on it too.